 As a global company, we face exposure to adverse movements in foreign currency exchange rates.
 Our international sales are generally denominated in foreign currencies, and this revenue could be materially affected by currency fluctuations.
 Approximately 29% and 27% of our sales were outside the United States in fiscal 2006 and the three months ended June 30, 2006, respectively.
 Our primary exposures are to fluctuations in exchange rates for the U.S. dollar versus the Euro and, to a lesser extent, the Australian dollar, British pound sterling, Canadian dollar and Chinese yuan.
 Changes in currency exchange rates could adversely affect our reported revenues and require us to reduce our prices to remain competitive in foreign markets, which could also have a material adverse effect on our results of operations.
-Historically, we have periodically reviewed and revised the pricing of our products available to our customers in foreign accounts.
+Historically, we have periodically reviewed and revised the pricing of our products available to our customers in foreign countries and we have not maintained excess cash balances in foreign accounts.
 To date, we have not hedged our exposure to changes in foreign currency exchange rates and, as a result, could incur unanticipated gains or losses.